5 Free Elementary Music Lessons

 Cheryl T. – These are FANTASTIC!
 Everything is ready for you to just start teaching!
 I love the little assessment at the end as well.
 Thanks so much!

-Heather B. – Thank you for another fabulous collection of lessons which are well-organized and well-presented!
+Heather B. – Thank you for another fabulous collection of lessons that are well-organized and well-presented!

 Alan D. – This bundle is the perfect way to teach So-La-Mi through a variety of songs and musical activities connected to the songs.
 This resource centers around actual repertoire (i.e. songs) as opposed to isolated musical exercises.
 I highly recommend this!